TJ9867/nand_flash_dump/README.md

 ```bash
 usage: dump_flash.py [-h] [-s START_PAGE] [-n NUM_PAGES] [-p PAGE_SIZE] [-x OOB_SIZE] [-f FILENAME] [-d DEVNAME] [-b BAUDRATE]
 ```

+## TODO: `pio` version
+There's a PIO version I'm attempting to build, however that's going to be used once a working version of the repo.

 ## Connect to Dumper Manually
 1. Plugin the Pico / Flash the Firmware (hold button while plugging in, copy the `.uf2` produced by build onto the PICO drive that appears)